Zimbabwe crisis: Who are the key players?

 She previously did charity work before becoming more active in the Zanu-PF party.
 A polarizing figure, Grace was named the head of Zanu-PF women's league in 2014.

 Grace Mugabe spearheaded the ousting of former Zimbabwe Vice President, Joice Mujuru, in 2014, according to the BBC.
-Mnangagwa, who Grace once called “loyal and disciplined” later replaced Mujuru.
+Mnangagwa, whom Grace once called “loyal and disciplined,” later replaced Mujuru.
 But Grace has recently called on her husband to replace him, claiming that Mnangagwa’s supporters were planning a coup.

 Prior to the military maneuvers, it was thought that Grace would become the country's vice-president in December, according to the BBC.